 SMEs must become more energy-efficient for Europe to meet its environmental targets.

-The following is an interview with Manuel Casquiço, Head of ADENE’s Department of Programs and Initiatives, who answered questions as part of the LEAP4SME project, giving insights into how SMEs can become more energy efficient.
+We spoke with Manuel Casquiço, Head of ADENE’s Department of Programs and Initiatives, who answered questions as part of the LEAP4SME project, giving insights into how SMEs can become more energy efficient.

 What do you think are the most important barriers to SMEs in adopting energy audits and energy efficiency measures?